The royal portraits collection at Royal Museums Greenwich features some of Britain’s most recognisable rulers, from King Charles I to Queen Victoria.

 1665–1714

-Queen Anne was the first sole queen regnant after Queen Elizabeth I. This means that she was a female monarch who reigned in her own right, rather than becoming queen through marriage to a king.
+Queen Anne was the first sole queen regnant after Queen Elizabeth I. This meant that she was a female monarch who reigned in her own right, rather than becoming queen through marriage to a king.

 This commanding portrait by Michael Dahl depicts Anne dressed in coronation robes and holding a sceptre.
-During her reign, Anne also played an active role in scientific affairs.
+During her reign, Anne played an active role in scientific affairs.
 In 1714, she passed the ‘Longitude Act’ which offered a financial reward to anyone who could find an accurate method for navigation at sea.
 The position of Astronomer Royal at Greenwich was listed as one of the Commissioners of Longitude, a panel that assessed the submissions.

-She was one of the early promoters of Greenwich Hospital, an institution that looked after injured and retired seafarers.
+She was also one of the early promoters of Greenwich Hospital, an institution that looked after injured and retired seafarers.

 On display at the Queen's House